tashmet/tashmet/docs/getting-started/application.md

 ```

-The application is set up to use the Memory plugin which supplies a default storage engine in memory.
+The application is set up to use the Mingo plugin which supplies a default storage engine in memory.